Light as a control signal.

 Fungi, bacteria, yeast.

-We have demonstrated the feasibility of the core technology on a wide range of both model (widely used in industry today) and non-conventional (not yet widely used) microbes, including both gram positive and gram negative bacteria, several types of fungi, and a wide range of yeasts.
+We have demonstrated the feasibility of the core technology on a wide range of both conventional (widely used in industry today) and non-conventional (not yet widely used) microbes, including both gram-positive and gram-negative bacteria as well as diverse yeast species.

 Case Studies

-Methanol-free protein production in yeast — protein titer comparison across three proteins using light induction
+Methanol-free protein production in yeast — protein output comparison across three proteins using glycerol with light induction vs methanol induction

 Plug and play.
 No new capex.
 No new infrastructure.